 Ellie is a broadly trained plant scientist and ecologist from Atlantic Canada.
 Her research addresses the underlying physiological mechanisms structuring patterns of biodiversity and ecosystem function.
 A common goal throughout her work is understanding how variation in plant traits scale up to impact species distributions and nutrient cycling, with a focus on carbon and water exchange.
 She is particularly interested in how we can apply this information to solve environmental problems.
 As such, she works on scientific questions at the interface of plant functional biology, ecosystem science, theoretical and applied ecology.

-Kim Kleinke, MSc Student
+Lelia Weiland, MSc Student